Admissions Office

 J-1 Sponsored Students

 LC State will receive students who are in the U.S. on a J-1 exchange Visa.
-These students are typically sponsored by the U.S. Department of State or another organization.
+These students are typically sponsored by the U.S. Department of State or another third-party organization.

 Applicants are required to submit the following documents: